benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

         seconds from 12:00 AM 0/0/0
     -   ResetPartner: (0 or 1) Set to 1 to force the reset of a partnership.
--   Microsoft\\\\Windows NT\\\\Curent Version
+    -   Windows NT\\\\Curent Version
         -   Program Manager\\\\Restrictions: Allows manipulation
             restrictions; usually set by Group Policy.
             -   NoRun: (0 or 1)
             -   NoFileMenu: (0 or 1)
             -   NoClose: (0 or 1)
         -   Winlogon
             -   BuildNumber: You can have great fun with this if you are bored.
             -   ParseAutoexec: Force Windows to parse the autoexec.bat file.

 ### HKEY\_LOCAL\_MACHINE